seqweb/seqweb/docs/polyglot_pipeline.md

 When modules are implemented in different languages and invoked as standalone programs:

-- Each **program derives its `inbox` from its command-line arguments**, using the language's CLI parsing conventions (e.g., `argparse` in Python, `getopts` in Bash, etc.).
+- Each **program derives its `inbox` from its command-line arguments**, using the language's shell parsing conventions (e.g., `argparse` in Python, `getopts` in Bash, etc.).
 - These arguments effectively form a **shell-flavored keyword map**, which becomes the initial `inbox`.
-- The Fabricator then passes this inbox to the corresponding **inner function** (using the destructuring pattern if supported).
+- The Fabricator then passes this inbox to the corresponding **core function** (using the destructuring pattern if supported).
 - The result is a new **outbox**, which is serialized to **JSON** and written to stdout (or another standard stream or file as appropriate).
-- **Optionally**, a program may support a special flag (e.g. `--inbox-json`) to, say, preload an initial inbox from a JSON object, merging it with the CLI-derived args — but this is not required.
+- **Optionally**, a program may support a special flag (e.g. `--inbox-json`) to, say, preload an initial inbox from a JSON object, merging it with the shell-derived args — but this is not required.
 - If no such preload mechanism is used, the Fabricator can default to starting from an **empty box**, or build it solely from other command-line arguments.

 This design allows for: